Camilo Ardila Arévalo

 - 2013 - 2014 Tuition Scholarship, Undergraduate Studies in Law and Philosophy, Universidad Libre, Colombia.

 Teaching and Work Experience

-2019 - present - Tutor (International Cooperation in Europe and Beyond and Political Thinkers), University of Edinburgh.
+2019 - present - Tutor (international relations and political theory), University of Edinburgh.

 2018 - 2019 - Part-time lecturer (constitutional law and human rights), Universidad Santo Tomás, Colombia.

 2017 - 2018 - Part-time lecturer, (constitutional law, legal sociology and legal epistemology), Universidad ECCI, Colombia.

 2012-2015 - Teaching assistant (constitutional and procedural law), Universidad Libre, Colombia.

 Graduate fellow at CRITIQUE (Centre for Ethics and Critical Thought) (2020 - present)

 Political Theory Research Group (2018-present)

 ReD UK (Rodeemos el Diálogo in Spanish) (2020 - present)